mekomsolutions/bahmni-docker/README.md

     entrypoint: ["echo", "[ERROR] Service is disabled in docker-compose.override.yml file"]
 ```

-You can also commenting the services directly in the [docker-compose.yml](./docker-compose.yml) file.
+You can also of course comment the services directly in the [docker-compose.yml](./docker-compose.yml) file.

 ### Develop in Bahmn Apps

-You can use the Bahmni Docker project to setup your dev environment for Bahmni.
+Bahmni Docker project can be used to setup a dev environment for Bahmni.
 This is especially easy when working on Bahmni Apps.

 This can be done by using `watch rsync ...` command to see your changes on the running server.
 1. Clone and build Bahmni Apps locally: